 “I have no doubt that the Restorative Justice Project will have been the single most impactful thing I participated in during my three years in law school.
 The program helps you develop crucial attorney-client skills that you simply cannot practice in a typical experience, and it teaches you to look at the entire legal system from multiple perspectives.”

 “Being a part of RJP was the most rewarding and challenging experience of law school.
 Through this clinic, I worked with strong, resilient, and empathetic people who taught me how to be a better advocate.
 Being a part of the restorative justice process pushes boundaries and encourages people to address a harm head on.
 I am so proud to have been a part of RJP.”

-Because of the complexity and duration of many victim-offender dialogue cases, the Restorative Justice Project requires a three-semester commitment starting with the summer term.
+Because of the complexity and duration of many victim-offender dialogue cases, the Restorative Justice Project requires a two-semester commitment of three to five credits (twelve to twenty hours per week) each semester, starting with the fall term.

-In addition to their case work, the students' summer clinical experience includes a classroom component and guest presenters from across the spectrum of the criminal justice system: individuals from the Wisconsin Department of Justice and Office of Crime Victim Services, Department of Corrections and Office of Victim Services and Programs, as well as special prosecutors, institution program staff, DAs, victim/witness staff, domestic violence specialists, and a retired Wisconsin Supreme Court Justice.
+In addition to their case work, the students' clinical experience includes a classroom component and guest presenters from across the spectrum of the criminal justice system that have included: retired and current Wisconsin Supreme Court Justices, judges, district attorneys and special prosecutors, victim/witness specialists, institution program staff, restorative justice practitioners, as well as law enforcement and individuals from the Wisconsin Department of Justice and Office of Crime Victim Services and the Wisconsin Department of Corrections Office of Victim Services and Programs.

 For more information, contact Project Director Jonathan Scharrer at email@example.com.